dominica-of/data_visualization/README.md

-# grapher
+# Data Visualization Software

 ## Description

-An excel-like desktop application for data visualization
+An excel-like desktop application for data visualization using Javafx